The technical term for volume control is attenuation. Attenuation is the opposite of amplification.

 When you amplify an audio signal you are increasing its average voltage level.
 A higher voltage audio signal can produce louder sound relative to a lower voltage signal.
 When you attenuate an audio signal you reduce its average voltage level.
 Volume control is simply the reduction in the effective voltage of an audio signal.
 This reduction is called attenuation.
 Volume control and attenuation are terms that are often used interchangeably.

 Attenuating an audio signal (i.e. reducing its voltage level) is most commonly done using a voltage divider.
-The common potentiometer (“pot”) is the most common type of voltage divider.
+A potentiometer (a “pot”) is the most common type of voltage divider.
 Almost every time you turn a volume control knob, you are turning a voltage divider pot.
 But not when you’re using a Tortuga Audio preamp!

 A light dependent resistor (LDR) is the marriage of a photoresistor with a light emitting diode (LED) in a small sealed package approximately the size of an M&M candy.
 Each LDR has 2 pairs of wires.
 One pair connects to the LED end while the second pair connect to the photoresistor end.